ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 ![VHTStarted](VHTStarted.PNG)

-And in the IDE (uVision example), you should see:
+And in the IDE (`uVision` example), you should see:

 ![uVisionExecution](uVisionExecution.PNG)

+If the simulator was build and run from the `OMEdit` UI then the procedure is the same:

+- You need to set the parameter `launchVHT` to `false` in the block `echoCanceller.vhtMulti`
+  - It can be changed in the `Variables` window and the simulation just relaunched after this change
+  - Or it can be changed in the source code and the simulation rebuilt after this change
+- You need to launch the simulation from `OMEdit`
+- Then you can start the simulation in the IDE